lorin/eng-qua-eng/README.md

 Nevertheless, as he became more fully aware of the methodological difficulties in constructing the model and of the dilemmas of implementing it, he was led to restructure his image of intervention.
 It would not be outside experts but community members themselves who would use the nutrient flow model idea to diagnose their own malnourishment problems and design their own interventions.
 With this change, community learning became an objective equal in importance to the reduction of malnourishment.
 And as a consequence, community members—who might have figured as parts of the social context of technical practice—became problem-solving agents.

 As Wilson sought to create at the *Hogar* the conditions for a Cogwheel Experiment on malnourishment, he had to frame and reflect on a new problem, that of involving and guiding the community members he wished to adopt as co-inquirers.

+# Engineering and the mind's eye (Ferguson)

+The scientific age too readily assumes that whatever knowledge may be incorporated in the artifacts of technology msut be derived from science. (xi)

+Pyramids, cathedrals, and rockets exist not because of geometry, theory of structures, or thermodynamics, but because they were first pictures—literally visions—in the minds of those who conceived them.